Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

   ```
 13. Override the default CSS for the search widget to match the current style.

-        Remove the borders and change the colors for search button hover and focus.
+        Remove the borders and change the colors for the search button hover and focus.

   ```CSS
     .jimu-widget-search .arcgisSearch .searchBtn{